Mandate of the Regional Integration Division

-The aims and objectives of the COMESA are to become a fully integrated regional Economic Community within which all Member States co-operate to achieve economic prosperity through sustainable growth and high standard of living for its people; promote peace, security and stability in order to enhance economic development in the region; and facilitate and enhance the free movement of goods, services capital and labour across national geographical borders.
+The aims and objectives of COMESA are to become a fully integrated regional Economic Community within which all Member States co-operate to achieve economic prosperity through sustainable growth and high standard of living for its people, promote peace, security and stability in order to enhance economic development in the region; and facilitate and enhance the free movement of goods, services capital and labour across national geographical borders.

 Institutional Structure of COMESA

 The Authority of Heads of State and Government and the Council of Ministers are the main decision-making organs of COMESA.
 The Authority is the supreme Policy Organ of the COMESA and is responsible for the general policy, direction and control of the performance of the executive functions of the Common Market and the achievement of its aims and objectives.